mk-pmb/ghabuild-minecraft-mod-editsign/README.md

 -------

 * Build scripts in this repo: [GPL-3.0-only](LICENSE.txt).
+  * Files with the word "hotfix" in their name are dual-licensed with additional LGPL of the same version.
-* Old versions of the mod are GPL-3.0-only.
+* Old versions of the mod itself (not hosted here) are GPL-3.0-only.
   * Modern versions of the mod usually are LGPL-3.0-only.
 * Each artifact built contains text files with license information about the other files in the artifact.
 * ⚠ Some versions of the binaries are built using files from Mojang.